Olmec colossal heads

-The discovery of the first colossal head at Tres Zapotes in 1862 by José María Melgar y Serrano was not well documented nor reported outside of Mexico.
+The discovery of the first colossal head at Tres Zapotes in 1862 by José María Melgar y Serrano was not well documented nor reported outside Mexico.

 The excavation of the same colossal head by Matthew Stirling in 1938 spurred the first archaeological investigations of Olmec culture.
 Seventeen confirmed examples are known from four sites within the Olmec heartland on the Gulf Coast of Mexico.
 Most colossal heads were sculpted from spherical boulders but two from San Lorenzo Tenochtitlán were re-carved from massive stone thrones.
 An additional monument, at Takalik Abaj in Guatemala, is a throne that may have been carved from a colossal head.
 This is the only known example from outside the Olmec heartland.